jsatchell/snmp_rust_agent/README.md

 target/debug/stub-gen -o src/stubs/ MIB1 MIB2 ...
 ```

 where MIB1 and MIB2 and so on are the names of the MIB files to generate stubs from.
 The generator searches /var/lib/mibs/ietf, /var/lib/mibs/iana and /usr/share/snmp/mibs to find the files, and tries adding .txt extension as well.
-If your system has the files somewhere different, or you wish to include vendor mibs, edit src/bin/stub-gen/importer.rs and change the SEARCH_PATH constant.
-Arguably, this should be settable by the command line and / or an environment variable.
+If your system has the files somewhere different, or you wish to include vendor mibs, you can use ```-p``` or ```-path``` flags to override this built in default as many times as you need.
+For example, ```-p /usr/lib/mibs/ -p /var/lib/mibs/ietf/```.
+If you use the flag, the builtin default is ignored, and you will have to populate the whole path.
+If you might have name clashes, the path is search in the obvious order, and the first matching file is used.

-By default, the stub generator ignores objects that are marked as "deprecated" or "obsolete".
+By default, the stub generator ignores objects that are marked as "deprecated" or "obsolete" in the MIB.
 You can include deprecated objects with the ```-d``` or ```--deprecated``` flags.
-If you really need to implement something obsolete,
-there is a ```--obsolete``` flag, if you are stuck with a manager that can't be updated and depends on some old stuff.
+If you really need to implement something obsolete, there is a ```--obsolete``` flag, if you are stuck with a manager that can't be updated and depends on some old stuff.

 The generated stubs will be placed under src/stubs/ with the command above.